Difference Between Garlic and Purple Garlic

 Purple garlic may not be easily located in supermarkets.
 However, purple garlic can be easily found in markets operated by farmers or speciality markets.

-Fresh purple garlic usually tastes milder than white garlic.
+Fresh purple garlic tastes milder than white garlic.
 Moreover, purple garlic has a more juicy flavour.

-A significant use of purple garlic is in salads and other dishes that require a moderate garlic flavour.
+Purple garlic is used in salads and other dishes that require a moderate garlic flavour.

-One of the dominant beneficiaries in purple garlic is allicin.
+One of the dominant beneficiaries of purple garlic is allicin.
 Allicin offers several antioxidant benefits to the consumers of purple garlic.

 For one, allicin decreases the proportion of free radicals in the human body.
 Some studies also suggest the application of allicin in reducing susceptibility to cancer.